tfgg/yournextmep/_candidates/eu2014/green-scotland/maggie-chapman.md

 person: maggie-chapman
 region: scotland
 party: green-scotland
-title: Scotland - Scottish Green Party - Maggie Chapman
+title: Maggie Chapman is running for MEP in Scotland for the Scottish Green Party
 incumbent: false
 ---